SimonSapin/exyr.org/exyr/pages/2012/weasyprint-at-pyconfr.markdown

 I think the talk was a success although I forgot a few details.
 The slides are below (or <a href="embedder.html#slides.html">fullscreen</a>), with notes paraphrasing what I said “on stage”.
+The talk and slides were in French (this is PyCon<strong>FR</strong>, after all) but you, dear international reader, get the English ones.

 <iframe
   src="embedder.html#slides.html"